tensorflow/tensorflow/tensorflow/docs_src/programmers_guide/eager.md

 ```

 To save and load models, `tfe.Checkpoint` stores the internal state of objects,
-without requiring hiiden variables.
+without requiring hidden variables.
 To record the state of a `model`,
 an `optimizer`, and a global step, pass them to a `tfe.Checkpoint`:

 ```py